LLM Crime and LitigationSouthwark Campus

 If you're interested in criminal litigation you may prefer options such as: Case Management, Advocacy, International Criminal Law.

-Or if you want to focus on the criminal justice system you may prefer options such as: Policing, Terrorism, Decision Making in the Forensic Context, Psychological Aspects of Investigations
+Or if you want to focus on the criminal justice system you may prefer options such as Policing or Terrorism.

 All modules (core and optional) achieve a balance between practice, theory and the development of professional skills.

-The LSBU course appealed to me because of its fresh and exciting content, with the opportunity to mix academic and practical skills.
-LSBU met all my expectations and the teaching is a great balance of instruction and seminars.
-There is a real collegiate atmosphere here and good pastoral support.
-It's also great value for money.
+The course appealed to me because of its fresh and exciting content, with the opportunity to mix academic and practical skills.
+It met all my expectations and the teaching is a great balance of instruction and seminars.
 I currently work as a Senior Crown Prosecutor.

 Teaching and learning